weifanwu/RepoSight/README.md

 - **Definition**: Issues with minimal impact on users or functionality, often deferred to the backlog.
 - **Impact**: Low priority and considered only when time permits.

 If you'd like to contribute to the development of Repo Reader, feel free to fork the repository and create a pull request.
+If you have some new ideas, you can also create new issues and dicuss with other developers.
 Please make sure to follow the standard JavaScript and Next.js best practices.